PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 16:07:08
+Last updated: 2024-04-02 16:08:12
-Random Quote: Knowing others is wisdom, knowing yourself is Enlightenment. - Laozi
+Random Quote: The truth you believe and cling to makes you unavailable to hear anything new. - Pema Chödrön